rclone/rclone/docs/content/flags.md

       --dropbox-token-url string                                 Token server url.
       --fichier-api-key string                                   Your API Key, get it from https://1fichier.com/console/params.pl
       --fichier-encoding MultiEncoder                            This sets the encoding for the backend. (default Slash,LtGt,DoubleQuote,SingleQuote,BackQuote,Dollar,BackSlash,Del,Ctl,LeftSpace,RightSpace,InvalidUtf8,Dot)
+      --fichier-file-password string                             If you want to download a shared file that is password protected, add this parameter (obscured)
+      --fichier-folder-password string                           If you want to list the files in a shared folder that is password protected, add this parameter (obscured)
       --fichier-shared-folder string                             If you want to download a shared folder, add this parameter --filefabric-encoding MultiEncoder                         This sets the encoding for the backend. (default Slash,Del,Ctl,InvalidUtf8,Dot)
       --filefabric-permanent-token string                        Permanent Authentication Token